herdiansc/go-testable-gin-svc/README.md

 This is a repository of a web api framework built with go and gin-gonic framework.

 ## Goals
-- Learn built web api from scratch with go and gin-gonic framework
+- Learn to build a web api from scratch with go and gin-gonic framework
-- Learn unit test
+- Learn to unit test

 ## Features
 - Get endpoint
 - Post endpoint
+- Custom validation with go-playground/validator.10

 ## Endpoints
 - GET /ping
 - POST /divide
+- POST /calculate